Can I Sue for Child Support?

 - The state (typically through a county attorney or a state agency) can seek a support order if either parent receives public assistance

 Note that an adult child is not entitled to sue a parent for child support.
+Support is meant to care for a minor child, but under special circumstances, the court can order child support to continue after the child is an adult.

 How Do You Go About Getting Child Support?

-The way you get child support is defined by state law.
+The way you obtain child support is defined by state law.
 Each state has its own process, but they generally follow similar steps.
 In some cases, you may be able to handle this on your own, but if your situation is complicated or if you don't get along with the other parent, an experienced family law attorney can help.
 Some attorneys focus specifically on child support cases.

 The first step to getting child support is establishing paternity.
 Many men will acknowledge paternity, even if unmarried.
 If the mother is or was married at the time of the birth, states presume that the father is the spouse.
 But if there is a question or a dispute, a court may need to get involved and order DNA testing.